kevinbai0/slash-backend-take-home/README.md

 You may also choose to make whatever changes you'd like to the docker-compose.yaml file.
 You must still make sure that a web server is exposed through port 80 (which is what nginx exposes).

+### Time constraints

+Spend as much time as you'd like on the challenge, but don't spend more than 8 hours unless you're _really_ enjoying it and want to go the extra mile.
+Try spending at least 2 hours, and if you don't have time after that, let us know so we can evaluate accordingly (no penalty for the amount of time you spent, just be honest!).

 ### Specification

 Your web server should conform to the following OpenAPI specification: